 A Historic Year for UT: Thank You, Advocates!

 The Tennessee General Assembly has officially passed its $59.8 billion budget for FY 25-26, and it includes transformational investments that will benefit University of Tennessee campuses and institutes across the state.
-We are especially grateful to the Tennessee General Assembly and Gov. Bill Lee for their continued support and investment in the UT System. … Continued
+We are especially grateful to the Tennessee General Assembly and Gov. Bill Lee for their continued support and investment in the UT System.
+Their … Continued

 UT Receives Historic Capital Investments in Proposed Budget